 Drop a raspberry into the glass and drink immediately.

-Kir Royale Alternatives
+Dropping Raspberry into Kir Royale

 Crafting a Kir Royal is incredibly easy with no shaking or stirring required.
 However, it might not be the drink for you if you’re not a Crème de Cassis fan